-Location, Extent, Damages Although Putnam County is an inland county and doesn't have the risk like a coastal county, it does have some storm surge possibilities associated with the St. Johns River.
+Description Storm surge is an onshore surge of water associated with a have the risk like a coastal county, it does have some storm surge possibilities associated with the St. Johns River.
 Along the lower basin, from Putnam County to the mouth of the Atlantic Ocean in Duval County, the St. Johns River functions less as a river and more like a lagoon that is strongly influenced by tides from the Atlantic Ocean.
 In Putnam County, areas of particular vulnerability to storm surge are the adjacent shorelines to the St. Johns River and its tributaries, especially in northeastern Putnam County and within the eastern part of the Ocala National Park.
 Specifically, Palatka, Welaka, and Crescent City are vulnerable.
 Out of these Palatka is more vulnerable than Welaka and Crescent City because of its closer vicinity towards the ocean mouth, its general location/river depth, and since it is not located on a tributary.
 While it is possible for storm surge to raise over 5 feet in the St. Johns River from a high category hurricane, it is very unlikely based on past trends of mainly receiving between 0.5 - 3.5feet.
 Impacts in Putnam County are low but could include damaged piers/boats and possibly some effects to buildings built in close proximity to the St. Johns River, especially in the northern section of the county around the river.
-Measurement Scales Storm surge is measured in feet along the St. Johns River.
-This method is used by NOAA National Weather Service for Putnam County since it is a non-coastal county.